d1bevz/kdmid_queue_checker/README.md

 - install requirements in conda or pip virtual environment

+- in _config.py_ file indicate the path to Tesseract

 - execute the following command, where:

 *--subdomain* is the city of the consulate